Thai Visa Expert has a friendly and efficient team ready to assist you.

 The different types of Non O Visa for Thailand

-There are several types of Visa Non Immigrant O Thailand, but at Thai Visa Expert, we predominantly focus on three types, the standard “O” visa, which, for example, is designed for visiting friends and family in Thailand, for receiving medical treatment, the Thai Dependent Visa or to do voluntary work.
+There are several types of Visa Non Immigrant O Thailand, but at Thai Visa Expert, we predominantly focus on three types, the standard “O” visa, which, for example, is designed for visiting Thai Family, Retirement, visiting relatives.
+Thai Family for those who are married to a Thai or have a Thai Child but not married, Retirement for those who are 50 years of age or above, visiting relative for those who are working in Thailand with a Work Visa along with the Work Permit.
+Their family can visit the holder as dependents.
 The “O-A” Thai Retirement Visa for those aged 50 years or over or the “O-X” 10 Year Thai Retirement Visa which is available to nationals of specific countries and has stricter requirements to the “O-A” Visa.

 Thailand Non Immigrant O Visa (Voluntary Work)

-Many people wish to work voluntarily in Thailand, and this is now allowed without a work permit.
-However, you still require the correct visa, and to get this, you will need to supply the relevant paperwork at the time of the application, including:
+Many people wish to work voluntarily in Thailand, However, you still require to obtain correct paperwork to supply at the time of the application, including:

-- A signed Letter of Invitation from an “authorised person” along with a copy of their passport or Thai ID card
+- A signed Letter of Invitation from an “authorized person” along with a copy of their passport or Thai ID card

 - A copy of the Charity, Association or NGO’s registration